A webpage dedicated to covering local sports news in Pennsville, Salem County and surrounding communities

 “It’s effective, for sure,” DH Rocco String agreed.

-It was uncanny the way it worked.
-The Mighty Oaks were no-hit for the first three innings by Bulldogs starter Shane Snell, but broke it out in the fourth when they got something going and scored three runs to take their first lead.
+It batted 1.000 Tuesday.
+The Mighty Oaks were no-hit for the first three innings by Bulldogs starter Shane Snell, but broke out The Chop in the fourth when they got something going and scored three runs – still without getting a hit — to get Snell out of the game and take their first lead.
 They started it again in the seventh and got another run.
 They did it in the eighth and rallied for five to win the game.

-They didn’t do it fifth with bases loaded and one out in a 3-3 game and left them there with an infield fly rule and foul pop to first.
+They didn’t do it fifth when they loaded the bases with one out in a 3-3 game and got nothing out of it but an infield fly and foul pop to first.

 “We have other chants, but I think we do the best when we Chop,” starting pitcher Andre Stewart said.
 “I 100 percent believe that.
 The Chop is definitely the best chant we’ve got.
 We definitely do the best when we’re Choppin’.”